 This course examines how successful organizations use management to convert strategy into reality.
-It describes the levels of management, the skills of managers and their functions, and elaborates using, contemporary tracks of management, on the four functions of management
+It describes the levels of management, the skills of managers and their functions, and elaborates using, contemporary tracks of management, on the four functions of management with special reference to leadership.

-BMGT 510 Advanced Project Management

-This course is intended to equip graduate students with the ability to manage mega projects in addition to advanced knowledge of the latest techniques used in various areas of project management including project selection and planning, cost estimation and pricing, contracts and procurement, scheduling and resource management.
-PMI standards will serve as a point of reference in instruction.
-Real project casework will be provided and used for teaching and demonstration.
+BMGT 510 Advanced Project Management 3(3,0) This course This course is intended to equip graduate students with the ability to manage mega projects in a addition to advanced knowledge of the latest techniques used in various areas of pro areas of project management including project selection and planning, cost estimation and pricing, contracts and procurement, scheduling and resource management ent.
+PMI standards w rill serve as a point of reference in instruction.
+Real project casewor k will be provided an d used for teaching and demonstration.